tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ### 🔍 Key Observations
 - Categories such as **Phones, Copiers, and Chairs** generate the highest revenue.
 - Some sub-categories achieve high sales but low profit.
-- Return rates differ significantly across product groups.
+- Return rates vary significantly across product groups.
-- A small number of products account for a large share of profit.
+- A small number of products account for a large share of total profit.

 ### 💡 Key Insights
-- High-performing categories should be treated as strategic products.
+- High-performing categories should be treated as strategic growth drivers.
-- Low-margin products may indicate pricing or cost inefficiencies.
+- Low-margin products may indicate pricing inefficiencies or high costs.
-- High return rates can negatively impact overall profitability.
+- High return rates reduce overall profitability.
-- Product portfolio performance is uneven and requires prioritization.
+- Product performance is uneven and requires prioritization.

 ### ✅ Recommendations
 - Focus marketing and sales efforts on high-profit product categories.
-- Reassess pricing, sourcing, or discount strategies for low-margin items.
+- Reassess pricing, discounting, or sourcing strategies for low-margin items.
-- Improve quality control and logistics for products with high return rates.
+- Improve quality control and logistics for high-return products.
 - Use product-level insights to guide assortment and inventory planning.

 ---